DevExpress-Examples/winforms-listbox-show-item-tooltips/Readme.md

 # How to show a tooltip for the ListBoxControl item

-<p>You should use the ToolTipController.ShowHint method to show an item tooltip.
-To get the item the mouse pointer is hovering over, use the ListBoxControl.IndexFromPoint method.
-In the ListBoxControl.MouseMove event handler, show your tooltip.</p>
+<p>Use the ToolTipController.GetActiveObjectInfo event to configure the tooltip for a particular visual element.
+To get the item the mouse pointer is hovering over, use the ListBoxControl.IndexFromPoint method.</p>
+<p>For more information, refer to the following help topic: <a href="https://docs.devexpress.com/WindowsForms/1964/common-features/tooltip-management/how-to-display-a-tooltip-for-a-particular-visual-element">How to: Display a Tooltip for a Particular Visual Element</a></p>

 <br/>